-Campus Alert - Should a threat become eminent the team will utilize an emergency text system to alert and keep students and faculty up to date on anything that may affect them or the school's schedule.
+Phones are located in the front desk, and classrooms in case of emergency.
+Dial 911 in case of emergency and faculty up to date on anything that may affect them or the school's schedule.
 The system utilizes updates using texts, emails, social media, and voice messages.
 It is important that all faculty members and students keep their emergency contact information up to date.
 This information may be updated at any time using the emergency contact form located at the front desk.
 Hurricane Plan - Hurricane season in Florida is June 1, thru November 30.
 PPGS has a comprehensive hurricane plan that is periodically updated and put into action by the appropriate team members.
 Throughout every stage of the storm, we will keep all faculty and students informed of the school's schedule and when classes will resume.
 Students may call PPGS at 954-782-4994 for updated information.
 If the phone system goes down students and faculty can also utilize the PPGS social media network to get updated information.